StumblingAl/blind-alpaca/README.md

 ### Prerequisites

-You need git to clone the `angular-seed` repository.
-You can get git from [here][git].

-We also use a number of Node.js tools to initialize and test `angular-seed`.
+We use a number of Node.js tools to initialize and test `angular-seed`.
 You must have Node.js and its package manager (npm) installed.
 You can get them from [here][node].

 ### Clone `blind-alpaca`